How To Be An Effective Special Education Advocate For Your Child

 Understand the Process

 If you are a parent of a child with a disability, you know that advocating for your child can be a full-time job.
-There are Individualized Education Plans (IEPs) to write, meetings to attend, and phone calls to make.
+You need to write Individualized Education Plans (IEPs), attend meetings, and make phone calls.
 It can be overwhelming, but you are not alone.
 Ballou Education can help and it all starts with a consultation.

 The Individuals with Disabilities Education Act (IDEA) lays out the rights of students with disabilities to a free and appropriate public education (FAPE).
 IDEA also defines what an IEP is and how it should be created.